The Ugly Duckling (1959 film): Production

-Filming occurred at Bray Studios in Berkshire.
-The film was shot in the summer of 1959.
+Filming took place at Bray Studios in Berkshire.
 It was not a success at the box office, losing £20,000.
-However, Jerry Lewis’s comedy The Nutty Professor made just four years later, which has a similar plot, was a box office success.

-A brief extract from James Bernard’s theme to Dracula (1958) (also made for Hammer Films) is played whenever Jeckle drinks the potion.
+Hammer apparently misplaced the negative on this film, as it is one of the only Hammer films from this period that is not available on home video.
+A brief extract from James Bernard's theme to Dracula (1958) (also made for Hammer Films) is played whenever Jekyll drinks the potion.

 Critical reception

+The Monthly Film Bulletin wrote: "Kicking off well with some unabashed slapstick in a dance hall and containing, towards the end, another piece of nonsense with Bresslaw and Jon Pertwee negotiating a girder across a chasm, the film is otherwise only intermittently and moderately amusing.
+Bernard Bresslaw performs well enough within his limited range and is supported by a carefully chosen cast but, whatever the possibilities of a Jekyll and Hyde skit, the script barely starts to explore them."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Comedy fails to build on its original good idea."

-TV Guide gave the film two out of five stars, and wrote, "This attempt at comedy never really pays off."
+TV Guide gave the film two out of five stars and wrote, "This attempt at comedy never really pays off."